-It contains a broad spectrum CBD extract diluted in propane glycol (PG) and vegetable glycerin (VG) with added terpenes for flavour.
+This vape pen contains a broad spectrum CBD extract diluted in propane glycol (PG) and vegetable glycerin (VG) with added terpenes for flavour.
 It’s essentially a traditional CBD e-liquid vape which is disposable and broad-spectrum (0% THC but contains other cannabinoids too).

-This device is good for beginners as long as your okay with PG/VG dilution (we prefer terpenes only).
+Overall, the device is good for beginners as long as your okay with PG/VG dilution (we prefer terpenes only).

 If you’re new to vaping, it can be easy to get lost in the mix, especially when there are so many types of devices on the market along with the different types of CBD.